Back

 Keep out of the reach of children.

-The powder for oral suspension should be stored below 25 °C in a dry place.
+The powder for oral suspension should be stored at a temperature below 25 °C in a dry place.

-The finished suspension should be stored in a refrigerator (at a temperature of 2 to 8 °C) and used up to 7 days after preparation.
+The prepared suspension should be stored in a refrigerator (at a temperature of 2 to 8 °C) and used within 7 days after preparation.

 The bottle should be shaken well before each use.

-Do not use Amoxiclav after the expiration date marked on the package.
-The expiration date corresponds to the last day of the specified month.
+Do not use Amoxiclav after the expiry date which is stated on the carton.
+The expiry date refers to the last day of that month.

-Do not dispose of medicines down the drain or in the household waste container.
+Do not throw away any medicines via wastewater or household waste.
 Ask your pharmacist how to dispose of medicines you no longer use.
-These measures will help protect the environment.
+This will help to protect the environment.

 What Amoxiclav contains

 The active substances are amoxicillin and clavulanic acid.
-Each 5 ml of the oral suspension (1 measuring device) contains 400 mg of amoxicillin in the form of amoxicillin trihydrate and 57 mg of clavulanic acid in the form of potassium clavulanate.
+Each 5 ml of oral suspension (1 measuring device) contains 400 mg of amoxicillin as amoxicillin trihydrate and 57 mg of clavulanic acid as potassium clavulanate.

 The other ingredients are:

-anhydrous citric acid, sodium citrate, microcrystalline cellulose, carmellose sodium, xanthan gum, anhydrous colloidal silicon dioxide, cherry flavoring, lemon flavoring, saccharin sodium, mannitol.
+anhydrous citric acid, sodium citrate, microcrystalline cellulose, carmellose sodium, xanthan gum, anhydrous colloidal silicon dioxide, cherry flavor, lemon flavor, saccharin sodium, mannitol.

-What A moxiclav looks like and what is in the package
+What A- moxiclav looks like and contents of the pack

-Supplied in bottles containing powder for preparation of 35 ml, 70 ml or 140 ml oral suspension.
-A measuring device is attached - a transparent syringe made of polyethylene (LDPE) with a graduated piston (from polystyrene-PS).
+It is supplied in bottles containing powder for preparation of 35 ml, 70 ml or 140 ml of oral suspension.
+A measuring device is provided – a transparent polyethylene (LDPE) syringe with a graduated plunger (polystyrene-PS).
 One measuring device contains 5 ml.

 Lek Pharmaceuticals dd Verovškova 57, 1526 Ljubljana, Slovenia